How to Reduce Fuel Consumption in Boilers

 Important Parameters

-• TDS control
+• TDS control as per limit

 • pH level (generally 9–11 for boiler water)